diiasfabricio/orangehrm-test-cypress/README.md

 # My Cypress Automation

-This project utilizes Cypress to automate the testing of a login feature and a user update feature.
-Cypress is a JavaScript-based end-to-end testing framework that allows developers to write test and execute them a real browser.
+This project employs Cypress, a JavaScript-based end-to-end testing framework, to automate the testing of a login feature and a user profile update feature.
+Cypress enables the execution of tests in a real browser environment, ensuring reliable and efficient validation of user interactions and system functionality.

 ## Installation